eoinom/AllAboutErik/src/data/pages/musical-journey/discography.md

 Jacobsen expanded his search for talent to California and worked there with the first of the newly emerging San Francisco rock bands, The Charlatans.
 While having little recording success, the band served as a launching pad for the extraordinary songwriter and singer, Dan Hicks, composer of the iconic song “I Scare Myself,” among many others.
 In 1966 Jacobsen recorded the group Sopwith Camel, their song “Hello Hello” was the first pop hit to come out of San Francisco’s psychedelic era.

-In 1968 Jacobsen began working with singer songwriter, Brian Elliot.
+In 1968, Jacobsen began working with singer songwriter, Brian Elliot.
 One album was released by Warner Brothers Records.
 In the late 1970’s the Elliot/Jacobsen Publishing Company had their song “Papa Don’t Preach” covered by Madonna.
 Her record went on to become an international number one hit, selling over one hundred million copies.
 Elliot and Jacobsen have continued to work together recently, in 2014, releasing an album, Mr. Brian Elliot, which can be heard on his [website](http://www.mrbrianelliot.com/).

-In 1969 Jacobsen produced and published the song “Mill Valley”, a number one Adult Contemporary hit for Rita Abrams, a kindergarten school teacher, singing with the Strawberry Point School Third Grade Class.
-They were featured on the cover of Life Magazine and were guests on the Smother’s Brothers TV show.
-For more information about Abrams and to watch the video of the song, made by Francis Ford Coppola visit  [www.ritaabrams.com](www.ritaabrams.com).

 In 1968, Jacobsen began working with Norman Greenbaum.
 They made three albums together.
 "Spirit in the Sky"  became a #1 worldwide hit that went on to be one of the most licensed recordings of all time, in over 30 films, and many TV shows and commercials.

+In 1969, Jacobsen produced and published the song “Mill Valley”, a number one Adult Contemporary hit for Rita Abrams, a kindergarten school teacher, singing with the Strawberry Point School Third Grade Class.
+They were featured on the cover of Life Magazine and were guests on the Smother’s Brothers TV show.
+For more information about Abrams and to watch the video of the song, made by Francis Ford Coppola visit  [www.ritaabrams.com](www.ritaabrams.com).

-In 1980-1984 he produced two albums with the San Francisco ska and reggae oriented band, The Tazmanian Devils (Warner Brothers records).
+Between 1980 - 1984 he produced two albums with the San Francisco ska and reggae oriented band, The Tazmanian Devils (Warner Brothers records).

 In 1981 he teamed up with Chris Isaak, as producer, publisher and manager.
 They worked and toured together through 1998, making five albums, including the double Platinum album Heart Shaped World.
 The break through single, “Wicked Game,” was eventually made into a music video, which has been voted one of MTV’s sexiest male video of all time.
 Isaak’s music has also been featured in numerous movies, TV shows and advertisements.